-Once the School Governing Authority is suspended it must cease operations on the next business day, immediately send notice to all School employees and parents stating that the School is suspended and the reasons therefore, and the School again has an opportunity to submit a proposed remedy within five (5) business days.
+Once the School Governing Authority is suspended it must cease operations on the next business day, immediately send notice to all School employees and parents stating that the School is suspended and the reasons therefore.
 At all times during suspension, the School Governing Authority remains subject to non-renewal or termination proceedings in accordance with the law.

 Under R.C.
-3314.03, if the School Governing Authority fails to remedy the conditions cited by the Sponsor as reasons for the suspension by the thirtieth (30^{th}) day of September of the school year immediately following the school year in which the operation of the School was suspended, this Charter shall become void.
+3314.03, if the School Governing Authority fails to remedy the conditions cited by the Sponsor as reasons for the suspension by the thirtieth (30th) day of September of the school year immediately following the school year in which the operation of the School was suspended, this Charter shall become void.